gitter-badger/luda/site/html/_utilities/flex.md

 ## Align Items
-Align item utilities are classes for changing the value of the [`align-items`](https://developer.mozilla.org/en-US/docs/Web/CSS/align-items) property, they are named using the format `.ai-{value}-{breakpoint}`.
+Align item utilities are classes for setting the value of the [`align-items`](https://developer.mozilla.org/en-US/docs/Web/CSS/align-items) property, they are named using the format `.ai-{value}-{breakpoint}`.
 The value can be one of `start`, `center`, `end`, `baseline` and `stretch`.
 See how they change flex items' alignment in the below examples.